OSGeo/OSGeoLive-doc/en/quickstart/mapwindow_quickstart.rst

 basic points need to be covered.
 The main issue is that the various layers in your project all need to use the same projection if the overlays are to line up.
 In MapWindow, the projection of a layer is defined in a supplemental file carrying the .prj extension.
-This is a common format for projections, also used in ArcMap.
+This is a common format for projections, also used in ArcMap and QGis.
 A layers projection can be viewed in the **General** tab of the
-**Layer Properties** dialog, which is opened by double-clicking the layer in the legend or right-click on the layer and select **Properties**
+**Layer Properties** dialog, which is opened by double-clicking the layer in the legend or right-click on the layer and select **Properties**.

 The first map that you add to a project defines the projection for the entire project.
 Each subsequent layer must have the same projection or MapWindow will display a warning dialog.
 This